-Influences for an invented language (Argots, Part 1A)
+Influences in worldbuilding for Empyrea (Argots, Part 1A)

-Rather than conforming to typical modern ideas of “robots”, the cans were envisioned as the product of a society based on a Victorian-era New World Colonial nation called Empyrea that has come into contact with an ancient source of energy called saraf, which they have learned to use without fully understanding it.
+Rather than conforming to typical modern ideas of “robots”, the cans were envisioned as the product of a society based on a Victorian-era New World colonial nation called Empyrea that had come into contact with an ancient source of energy called saraf, which they learned to use without fully understanding.

-The cans are one of the products of this new technology, assembled from a combination of organic components and mechanical analogues and animated with saraf.
-I drew some inspiration from Karel Čapek, the coiner of the term robot in his 1920 play RUR (Rossum’s Universal Robots, Czech Rossumovi Univerzální Roboti): his vision of these creatures is that they have skin, flesh, and guts, but are assembled by humans from these components.
+The Cans are one of the products of this new technology, assembled from a combination of organic components and mechanical analogues and animated with saraf.
+I drew some inspiration from Karel Čapek, the coiner of the term robot in his 1920 play RUR.¹ His vision of these creatures is that they have skin, flesh, and guts, but are in some way assembled by humans.
 And then of course they also rebel.

 Real world automata such as those of Jacques de Vaucanson, provided another touchstone.
-There was one that he used real skin on, “The Flute Player” (Flûteur Automate), and the “Digesting Duck” (Canard Digérateur) is whence my word for these automata stems (as well as punning on the idea of them being metallic vessels).
+There was one that he used real skin on, Flûteur Automate (“The Flute Player”), and the Canard Digérateur (“Digesting Duck”) is whence my word for these automata stems (as well as punning on the idea of them being metallic vessels).

 As Čapek’s RUR is one of the points of inspiration, here is a quote from that work rendered in Canargy, as I dubbed this argot:²

-And another one from A Clockwork Orange as a tip of the bowler to Anthony Burgess’ Nadsat, an argot with similar features:
+And another one from A Clockwork Orange as a tip of the bowler to Anthony Burgess’ Nadsat, an argot with similar features:³

-I tried to make these examples as Canargy-y as possible, just to show the richness of the language and how greatly it could transform and render English unrecognizable, but that’s certainly not how it would generally have been used in game… most of the time.
-If getting the meaning across with a bit of flavor was the goal, I could simply have substituted fewer, less important words with Canargy equivalents, but it would also have been a good vehicle for the inclusion of easter eggs for players willing to learn the dialect.
+I tried to make these examples as Canargy-ful as possible, just to show the richness of the language and how greatly it can transform and render English unrecognizable, but that’s certainly not how it would generally have been used in game… most of the time.
+If getting the meaning across with a bit of flavor was the goal, I could simply have substituted fewer, less important words with Canargy equivalents, but it would also have been a good vehicle for the inclusion of Easter eggs for players willing to learn the dialect.

 Read Subsequent Posts in This Series: